jjanczur/nested-contracts/README.md

 # Creating smart contracts using another smart contracts in solidity

-I was struggling with testing in truffle smart contracts which are deploying other smart contracts.
+I was struggling with testing in truffle smart contracts that are deploying other smart contracts.

-At the beginning I thought that truffle Javascript testing only recognize addresses as contracts if deployed through Truffle migrations, but It's not true!
+In the beginning, I thought that truffle Javascript testing only recognizes addresses as contracts if deployed through Truffle migrations, but **It's not true!**

-In this project I deploy a contract MomContract which within it's constructor deploys a daughter contract.
+In this project, I deploy a contract MomContract which within its constructor deploys a daughter contract.

 ```javascript
  daughter = new DaughterContract(_daughtersName, _daughtersAge);